thepolicylab-projectportals/project-portal-theme/README.md

 package-and-install -m pack -t packages/example/ -s
 ```

-Please note `yarn` version shoud be 3.2.3. if you encounter error running the script above indicating that the process is using `yarn v1.22.19`, run the following command in the global shell.
+Please note `yarn` version should be `v1.22.19`.
+Check it using:

 ```
-yarn set version berry
+yarn -v
 ```

 ### Testing